If members have any questions about Windows 10, send an email to firstname.lastname@example.org

 Warning: Don’t use 3rd party registry cleaners or “tune -up” applications.
 To name a few: CCleaner, AVG TuneUp for PC, Avast Grime -Fighter, Wise Registry Cleaner, JetClean, Auslogics Registry Cleaner, Registry Mechanic, Advanced System Care, AML Registry Cleaner, Slim Cleaner, JV16 PowerToolsX, EasyCleaner.
 Read more here...

 How to set up Local and Microsoft accounts in Windows 10.

 |Windows 10 – Install or upgrade Windows 10 on computers with limited disk space

 The Windows 10 installer requires about 10GB of spare disk space to install an upgrade.
 If your computer has limited disk space, you can use a USB disk.

 Windows 10 Hints & Tips

-General hints & tips on using Windows 10 and customising it to your needs:
+General hints & tips on using Windows 10: